Mehmet Ayberk Koşak

 Mehmet Ayberk Koşak (born 2001) is a Turkish male artistic gymnast and part of the national team.

+Early life

 Mehmet Ayberk Koşak, born in 2001, is a native of Konak, İzmir, Turkey.
 He is a member of Göztepe Sports Club in İzmir.

+Career

 At the 2022 European Men's Artistic Gymnastics Championships in Munich, Germany on 18-21 August, Koşak shared the bronze medal in the team event with Ferhat Arıcan, Ahmet Önder, Adem Asil and Kerem Şener.
 He won the bronze medal with his teammates Ferhat Arıcan, Adem Asil, İbrahim Çolak and Kerem Şener at the 2023 DTB Pokal Stuttgart, Germany.
 He took the silver medal in the team event with Adem Asil, Ahmet Önder, Ferhat Arıcan and Kerem Şener at the 2023 European Artistic Gymnastics Championships in Antalya, Turkey.